 Pamela Murphy, PhD

-Dr. Pamela Murphy is an Associate Professor in the College of Arts & Sciences at the University of Arizona Global Campus.
+Dr. Pamela Murphy is an Associate Professor in the College of Arts and Sciences at the University of Arizona Global Campus.
 She has developed and/or serves as the lead for research methods and statistics courses for the BA and MA programs in Psychology.
-In addition, she serves as a Faculty Research Fellow in Global Campus’ Office of Research and Creative Scholarship.
+In addition, she serves as a faculty research fellow in the UAGC Office of Research and Creative Scholarship.
 Dr. Murphy earned a PhD in Educational Research and Evaluation with a concentration in Statistics from Virginia Tech, an MBA from American International College, and a BA in Graphic Design from Hampshire College.

 Dr. Murphy began teaching at University of Arizona Global Campus in May 2010 as an associate faculty member and became full-time in November 2012.
 She has two adult daughters and a son-in-law and resides in her hometown of Washington, DC.